techgnosis/toilOS/readme.md

     * `source` directory
     * source.sh - download the source
     * build.sh - install apk pacakges and build the source
-    * run.sh - run build.sh in an alpine container

 ###  filesystem layout
 It would be fun to experiment with a simpler OS.
 Something like